Chest And Back Pain Causes, Treatment, And More

 • Pleurisy (inflammation of the lung membranes) typically lasts a few days to a few weeks following a viral illness or infection.
 Also, pleurisy may cause shoulder pain, a dry cough, and shortness of breath.
 Since these signs can overlap with symptoms of more severe conditions, you should only assume you have pleurisy once you have been diagnosed.

 • A viral infection, physical exertion, or sometimes for no apparent reason, can cause costochondritis, an inflammation of the cartilage between the ribs.
 The pain usually worsens if you push on or move the area in your chest or back.
-Over-the-counter medications usually help this within a few weeks.
+Over-the-counter medication helps generally within a few weeks.

 You may experience chest and back pain while lying down or resting if you have any of the following symptoms: